How to fix an iPhone that’s not connecting to Wi-Fi

 Once your device finishes resetting and restarts, go to Settings > Wi-Fi to rejoin the Wi-Fi network.

-As a last resort to fix your Wi-Fi, you may need to perform a factory reset.
-This involves deleting everything from your iOS device, including contacts, photos, personal information, and customized settings, and returning your iPhone or iPad to its original factory settings.
+If nothing else has fixed your iPhone or iPad’s Wi-Fi connection, your last resort may be to perform a factory reset.
+This will erase everything on your device, including contacts, photos, personal data, and customized settings, restoring all data to the original factory state.

 Here’s how to reset your iPhone or iPad back to its factory settings: